Aetna Coverage

 Does Aetna Cover GLP-1 Medications?

-Aetna provides coverage for several GLP-1 medications, though coverage varies significantly by plan type.
+Aetna covers several GLP-1 medications, but what you get depends on your specific plan.
 Most Aetna commercial plans cover Ozempic for type 2 diabetes.
-Wegovy coverage for weight management has expanded in 2025-2026, but many plans still require prior authorization and step therapy.
+Wegovy coverage for weight management has been growing in 2025-2026, though many plans still require pre-approval and may ask you to try other treatments first.

-Reviewed by GlobalGLP1 Editorial Team • Updated April 2026 • Sources: publicly available formulary data
+Reviewed by GlobalGLP1 Editorial Team • Updated May 2026 • Sources: publicly available coverage data

 Medication Coverage